coachbjork/bos.contracts/contracts/eosio.system/ricardian/eosio.system.contracts.md

 icon: https://boscore.io/icon_256.png#b264b855c6d3335e5ee213443f679fb87c3633de8bc31cf66a766daac6dc6d7c
 ---
 As an authorized party I {{ signer }} wish to unstake {{ unstake_cpu_quantity }} from CPU and {{ unstake_net_quantity }} from bandwidth from the tokens owned by {{ from }} previously delegated for the use of delegatee {{ to }}.

-If I as signer am not the beneficial owner of these tokens I stipulate I have proof that I’ve been authorized to take this action by their beneficial owner(s).

 <h1 class="contract">
    regproducer